Republicans have won the House. Now, they're promising to investigate the Bidens

 Ahead of the press conference Comer said the evidence has never been "packaged together" and that his intention with laying out the information was to "make it very clear that from this point on, this is no longer the Hunter Biden investigation.
 This is the Joe Biden investigation."
 He called Hunter Biden a "corrupt national security threat" — claiming his panel has evidence of relationships with Chinese, Russian and Ukrainian officials.

-On Thursday, Comer also sent letters to the heads at the National Archives and Records Administration, Federal Bureau of Investigation and Treasury Department requesting documents on the Biden family's buisness negotiations domestic and abroad.
-He also sent letters requesting information regarding the relationship and communication between Eric Schwerin, Edward Prewitt and Georges Bergès, who alledgedly had buisness dealings and management with the Biden family.
+On Thursday, Comer also sent letters to the heads at the National Archives and Records Administration, Federal Bureau of Investigation and Treasury Department requesting documents on the Biden family's business negotiations domestic and abroad.
+He also sent letters requesting information regarding the relationship and communication between Eric Schwerin, Edward Prewitt and Georges Bergès, who allegedly had business dealings and management with the Biden family.

 The White House shot back, calling the investigation a conspiracy theory.